djjudas21/puppet-freeradius/README.md

 The `freeradius` class installs the base server.
 In the early releases, this class does not have many parameters as most values are hard-coded.
-I am working on parameterising more of the settings to increase flexibility.
+I am working on parameterising more of the global settings to increase flexibility.
 Patches are welcome.

+ * `control_socket` Enable the control-socket virtual server.
+See also the "radmin" program.
+Default: `false`
+ * `max_requests` The maximum number of requests which the server keeps track of.
+This should be 256 multiplied by the number of clients.
+Default: `4096`
+ * `max_servers` Limit on the total number of servers running.
+Default: `4096`

 ### Resources